-Once you’re clear on the study area and course level, it’s time to get to the nitty gritty.
-Here’s our top five questions to ask about a course to ensure you get the facts upfront:
+Once you’re clear on the study area and course level, it’s time to get to the nitty-gritty.
+Here are our top five questions to ask about a course to ensure you get the facts upfront:

-4. What job specific skills will I develop in the course?
+- What job-specific skills will I develop in the course?

-If you are studying for license to work in a specialist industry (e.g. nursing) it’s also very important to ask if the course is recognised and meets the industry legal requirements.
+If you are studying for a licence to work in a specialist industry (e.g. nursing) it’s also very important to ask if the course is recognised and meets the industry legal requirements.

-For a comprehensive checklist of questions for education providers check out the Australian Skills Quality Authority Consumer Checklist.
+For a comprehensive checklist of questions for education providers check out the Australian Skills Quality Authority website.

 Again, this seems obvious but the range of course payment options out there can be confusing.
 You wouldn’t buy a house or car without understanding how you will afford all the fees and charges, and a course is no different.